kieraneglin/diecast/README.md

 1. Ensure Rust is installed and you're using the latest nightly.
 2. Clone this repo and run `cargo install`.

-If there's enough interest, I may start including releases and/or release a Homebrew formula.
+If there's enough interest, I may start including releases and/or a Homebrew formula.

 This might work on Windows, but it's untested.
 I'd stay away to avoid potential data loss.